RedisLabs/redislabs-docs/content/rc/security/access-control/multi-factor-authentication.md

 - When you disable MFA enforcement, users can disable MFA for their account.

 {{< tip >}}
-Notify all of your Redis Cloud Admin Console users before enabling MFA enforcement.
+Notify all of your Redis Cloud console users before enabling MFA enforcement.
 {{< /tip >}}